Jbirch-Git/Jbirch-Homelab/Layer 2 - Concepts/Spanning-Tree/STP Lab.md

 ![SW4-Blocking](Images/SW4-Blocking.png)

-Lets confirm in the STP table.
+Lets confirm in the STP table of SW4 that the port is in a blocking state.

 ![SW4-STP](Images/SW4-STP.png)